Rise to Success: Career Highlights of Gabrielle Union

 In October 2014, it was announced that Gabrielle Union would be designing T-shirts to bring attention to the Women Are Watching campaign.

-November 2014: "Take a Stand" campaign
+November 2014: Announcement of "Take a Stand" campaign and short film

-April 2017: Announcement of Memoir
+April 2017: Announcement of memoir "We're Going to Need More Wine"

-In April 2017, Gabrielle Union announced her first book, a memoir titled "We're Going to Need More Wine," featuring personal stories and reflections on sexuality, womanhood, friendship, race, marriage, and beauty.
+In April 2017, Gabrielle Union announced her first book, a memoir titled "We're Going to Need More Wine", featuring personal stories and reflections on sexuality, womanhood, friendship, race, marriage, and beauty.

 We're Going to Need More Wine: Stories That Are Funny, Complicated, and True